-Sony PRS-600 Reader Touch Edition review
+Sony PRS-600 Reader Touch Edition full review

 The Sony PRS-600 Reader Touch Edition replaces the buttons of the older 505 model with a touch-screen interface.
 This is more aesthetically pleasing than the QWERTY keyboard crammed onto the Kindle.
 Rather than press a button to turn the page, you swipe a finger left or right across the screen to flip pages.